zeebe-io/zeebe-chaos/chaos-days/2020-08-20/README.md

 ![io](missing-io.png)

 If we want to run more tests and chaos experiments we need to fix these missing metrics before.
+Opened a new issue for it https://github.com/camunda-cloud/monitoring/issues/242

 ## Running automated Chaos experiments